-Week 1: A Sacramental People 1: A Sacramental View of Life, Baptism, Confirmation, and Marriage
+Week 1: A Sacramental View of Life, Baptism, Confirmation, and Marriage

-Week 2: A Sacramental People 2: Penance, Anointing of the Sick, Christian Funerals
+Week 2: Penance, Anointing of the Sick, and Christian Funerals

 Additional Materials Needed

 No additional materials needed.
 You can read or print the pdf format of of C21 Resources.
 Click here to access the issue.
-A hard copy may be available.
-Contact email@example.com and ask for the Spring 2012 issue entitled “Catholics: A Sacramental People.”
+A hard copy may be available by contacting email@example.com.

 A participant can expect to spend an average of 4-5 hours each week.
 This commitment includes both preparation and interaction online.

-Content Scholars: Various authors selected by the editor, Professor John Baldovin, S.J., professor of historical and liturgical theology at the Boston College School of Theology and Ministry.
+Content Scholars: Various authors were selected by the editor, Fr.
+John Baldovin, S.J., professor of historical and liturgical theology at the Boston College School of Theology and Ministry.